fp-cybrilla/fp-cybrilla.github.io/content/upcoming/beta/webhook-implementation.md

 1. Store the events as soon as you receive in the client application
 2. Return a 2XX code as quickly as possible
 3. Process the events asynchronously over real-time
 4. Use the attribute "time" in the event object and make sure the event delivered is later than the FP object you have created or updated.
-Ex: If there is an mf_purchase object, and you are maintaining the time when it's updated.
+Consider an example that there is a mf_purchase object, and you are maintaining the time when it's updated.
 In this case, you can compare if the "time" sent from event object is later than the mf_purchase `created` or `last updated` time to decide whether to use the event notification.

 Above steps not only would help you scale but also keep a log of changes to events.